-The RHS Teaching Awards: 2021 competition now open (22 April to 4 June)
+The RHS Teaching Awards: 2021 competition now open: deadline 4 June

 Applications are now invited for the Society’s annual awards for the teaching of History at UK universities, 2021.
 Two prizes are offered: the Jinty Nelson Award for Inspirational Teaching and Supervision in History, and the Royal Historical Society Innovation in Teaching Award.
 Further details of the awards and how to apply are available here: deadline Friday 4 June.
-The 2021 winners will be announced later this the summer at the Society’s annual awards ceremony.
+The 2021 winners will be announced in July at the Society’s annual awards ceremony.

 Further posts on teaching are available via the RHS Teaching Portal, and include recent articles by Dr John Cooper (York), runner-up in the 2020 Jinty Nelson Award for Inspirational Teaching on ‘Teaching the Tudors on a Two-Way Street’, and Dr Jessica van Horssen (Leeds Beckett), a winner of the 2020 RHS Innovation in Teaching Award, on ‘The Future of (Teaching) the Past’.